 - 1. Understanding carers' needs, including the differential needs and experiences of carers of different client groups. - 2.
-The contribution made by Carers Matter Norfolk to supporting carers. - 3.
-Model of Carers Matter Norfolk support. - 4.
-Relationship or coordination between Carers Matter Norfolk and NCC.
+The contribution made by the Service to supporting carers. - 3.
+Model of carer support offered by the Service. - 4.
+Relationship or coordination between the Service and the Council.